Radot1/POSPal/DEVELOPMENT_LOG.md

 ### **Technical Implementation Details:**

 **Classification Algorithm:**
-1. Check name against PDF/virtual keywords → Mark as unsupported, filter from dropdown
+1. Check name against PDF/virtual keywords â†’ Mark as unsupported, filter from dropdown
-2. Check name against thermal keywords → Mark as recommended with 🖨️ icon
+2. Check name against thermal keywords â†’ Mark as recommended with ðŸ–¨ï¸ icon
-3. Check for "Generic / Text Only" → Mark as "May work" with 📝 icon
+3. Check for "Generic / Text Only" â†’ Mark as "May work" with ðŸ“ icon
-4. Default to "Unknown Type" with ❓ icon (still allowed but not recommended)
+4. Default to "Unknown Type" with â“ icon (still allowed but not recommended)

 **Sorting Priority:**
 ```javascript